 • Once an applicant applies, referees will receive an email indicating how to submit their letter online.

-• Referees can also send their letters directly to the department email address at email@example.com or to firstname.lastname@example.org
+• Referees can also email their letters directly to the department at firstname.lastname@example.org

 Domestic applications are due by July 1st for September intake and November 1st for January intake.